Terms & Conditions

 In all cases, issues that arise during training and assessment that are the source of frustration or are in dispute should be resolved at the time they occur between the persons involved, where possible.

-Sometimes, it will not be possible and in these cases your are encouraged to come forward and inform us of your concerns with the confidence that you will be treated fairly.
+Sometimes, it will not be possible and in these cases you are encouraged to come forward and inform us of your concerns with the confidence that you will be treated fairly.

 Complaint and appeals handling

-In accordance with the requirements of the Standards for NVR Registered Training Organisations, FirstAidPro Adelaide provides the opportunity for students to apply to have prior learning recognised toward a qualification or units of competence for which they are enrolled.
+In accordance with the requirements of the ASQA Standards for Registered Training Organisations, FirstAidPro provides the opportunity for students to apply to have prior learning recognised toward a qualification or units of competence for which they are enrolled.

 What is recognition?